schuyler4/USB_Curve_Tracer/test/test_method.md

 Even if the resistance happens to be the static resistance when sweeping a semiconductor device.

+acceptance criteria:
-acceptance criterion: The error between the theoretical resistor curve slope, and the measured resistor curve slope is less than 15%.
+-The error between the theoretical resistor curve slope, and the measured resistor curve slope is less than 15%.
+-The offset must be less than 0.001 for the measured curve.

 (remember, the curve tracer is only to get a rough idea of the device curve)